doj/USB_Host_Shield_2.0/README.md

 ### Manual installation

-First download the library by clicking on the following link: <https://github.com/felis/USB_Host_Shield_2.0/archive/master.zip>.

-Then uncompress the zip folder and rename the directory to "USB\_Host\_Shield\_20", as any special characters are not supported by the Arduino IDE.
+Clone this git repository, then rename the directory to "USB\_Host\_Shield\_20", as any special characters are not supported by the Arduino IDE.

 Now open up the Arduino IDE and open "File>Preferences".
 There you will see the location of your sketchbook.
 Open that directory and create a directory called "libraries" inside that directory.
 Now move the "USB\_Host\_Shield\_20" directory to the "libraries" directory.